 If your plans include travel to southern Africa or another part of the world where malaria is common, you might need medicine to protect yourself against the mosquito-borne disease.
 But be aware.
 If you have psoriasis, chloroquine (Aralen) and hydroxychloroquine (Plaquenil) can cause problems.
 Learn more about antimalarial drugs and their side effects.

 A few other drugs to discuss with your doctor include:

 - Antibiotics like tetracycline.
 They’re often used to treat infections like pneumonia.

 - Drugs called interferons.
 They help your body fight off viruses like hepatitis C.

 - Terbinafine (Lamisil, Terbinex).
-This medicine treats infections caused by a fungus, like jock itch or athlete's foot.
+This medicine treats infections caused by a fungus such as toenail fungus.